-I am often not immediately available by telephone, and I probably will not answer the phone when I am with another patient.
-Calls are often answered and returned by my office staff or by a frequently monitored voicemail system.
-I will make every effort to return your call by the end of the day, with the exception of weekends and holidays.
+I am not immediately available by telephone.
+Calls are answered and returned by my office staff or by a frequently monitored voicemail system.
+We will make every effort to return your call by the end of the day, with the exception of weekends and holidays.
 Messages left after regular business hours will generally be returned on the next business day.
-Be sure to leave your telephone number in your message.
-If you are often difficult to reach, please inform me of some times when you will be available.
+Be sure to leave your telephone number on your message.
+If you are often difficult to reach, please inform us of some times when you will be available.

-In an emergency situation, if you are unable to reach me and require immediate assistance, please dial 911, or proceed to the nearest hospital emergency room, and ask for the psychologist or psychiatrist on call.
+In an emergency situation, if you require immediate emergency assistance, please dial 911, or proceed to the nearest hospital emergency room, and ask for the psychologist or psychiatrist on call.
 If I anticipate that I will be unavailable for an extended period of time (e.g., vacation), I will provide you with the name of a colleague to contact, if necessary.